Mako Idemitsu: Themes

 Idemitsu's work often incorporates feminist perspectives.
 Her art explores themes of gender roles, personal identity, and the construction of the self within societal frameworks.
 In particular, she critically examines the role of the modern Japanese family, highlighting how its traditional structure can contribute to the suppression of women's identities.
-Idemitsu has often cited Simone de Beauvoir as one of her major influences, creating works such as Kae, Act like a Girl (1993) inspired by de Beauvoir's The Second Sex, "People are not born as women.
-They become women".
-Idemitsu also explores aspects of Japanese womanhood, including depictions of domestic abuse, harassment and rape.
+Idemitsu cites Simone de Beauvoir as a major influence.
+Idemitsu's work, Kae, Act like a Girl (1993), was inspired by de Beauvoir's statement in The Second Sex that "People are not born as women.
+They become women."
+Idemitsu also explores aspects of Japanese womanhood, including depictions of domestic abuse, harassment, and rape.

-Idemitsu's early films included home movies of her sons and family life.
-This domestic setting, with the action revolving around family interactions, remains a consistent theme in her films.
+Idemitsu's early films include home movies of her sons and family life.
+This domestic setting remains a consistent theme in her films.

 A recurring motif in her works is disembodied forms; the television abstracting torsos, heads, or even eyes.
-These disembodied characters, usually female, may act indifferently to their protagonists or may actively oppress them and can be interpreted both at face value as the mother, daughter, or wife of the protagonist or as a representation of their inner mind.
-For example, in Idemitsu's Great Mother trilogy, in as much as they are presented as the protagonist's mothers, these disembodied women also represent the super-ego of the protagonist and are a personification of a lifetime of learned cultural values and societal norms and are thus an internalized ideal from which the protagonist cannot escape.
+These disembodied characters, usually female, may act indifferent to their protagonists or may actively oppress them.
+They can be interpreted both at face value as the mother, daughter, or wife of the protagonist or as a representation of their inner mind.
+For example, in Idemitsu's Great Mother trilogy, the disembodied women who represent the protagonist's mothers also represent the super-ego of the protagonist, personifying inescapable learned cultural values and societal norms.